4 PELT, WBS and Penalty choices

 It is possible to prune without resorting to an approximation.
 For many cost functions, such as the Gaussian cost, such constant \(\kappa\) exists.

-Using this condition, the PELT algorithm – acronym for Pruned Exact Linear Time – (Killick, Fearnhead, and Eckley (2012)) solves exactly the penalised minimization of Equation 3.4 with an expected computational cost that can be linear in \(n\) – while still retaining \(\mathcal{O}(n^2)\) computational complexity in the worst case.
+Using the condition in Equation 4.2, the PELT algorithm – acronym for Pruned Exact Linear Time – (Killick, Fearnhead, and Eckley (2012)) solves exactly the penalised minimization of Equation 3.4 with an expected computational cost that can be linear in \(n\) – while still retaining \(\mathcal{O}(n^2)\) computational complexity in the worst case.
 This is achieved by reducing the number of segment costs to evaluate at each iteration via an additional pruning step based on Condition Equation 3.4.
 That is, by setting \(\kappa = 0\), if

 then we can safely prune the segment cost related to \(\tau\), as \(\tau\) will never be the optimal changepoint location up to any time \(T > t\) in the future.